Value & Pitfalls Of Low Trailer Deck Height

 And Some Disadvantages

 With all the good reasons for a lower deck, what can possibly be a disadvantage?

 - The biggest disadvantage is low approach and exit angles which cause dragging on the ground.
-When the deck is low, it usually means the trailer frame is low too — giving a small exit angle.
-Also, if the deck is low, the tongue (hitch) is usually low — giving a small approach angle.
+When the deck is low, it usually means the trailer frame is low — giving a smaller exit angle.
+Also, if the deck is low, the tongue (hitch) is usually low — giving a smaller approach angle.
 Here is a diagram with the angles (red lines).

 What you don’t see is how these angles interact with the tow vehicle — for backing into a driveway, driving over a speed bump, or though a dip.
 I’ve seen a lot of trailers hit the ground either at the hitch or the frame back.

 - Ground clearance for handling obstacles when driving.
 Not so much on the highway, though that is sometimes a factor, but more when maneuvering the trailer.
 Things on the ground can hit the underside.
 This is especially true when maneuvering on uneven ground where the approach and exit angles also play a role.